everydayhero/react-widgets/src/docs.md

 `onSelect` (function)<br>
 Function called on selecting a result. `action` must be set to `'custom'`.<br>

+`resizeCallback` (function)<br>
+Function called when search results change.
+Useful for running code based on how many results are returned.

 `campaignUid` (string)<br>
 Campaign uid to filter charity results.